dkxce/OruxPalsServer/README.md

 # Orux Pals Server

 Short about:
-This is the OruxPalsServer specially written for OruxMaps Android Application (6.5.5+ for AIS and 7.0.0rc9+ for APRS).
+This is the OruxPalsServer (APRS Server) specially written for OruxMaps Android Application (6.5.5+ for AIS and 7.0.0rc9+ for APRS) and APRS.
 The server can receive position from OruxMaps application by GPSGate (HTTP GET) protocol, MapMyTracks protocol or APRS protocol.
 Server stores received positions and send it to all clients connected by AIS or APRS.
-So you can watch on the map user position in real time as vessels (by AIS) or as aprs icons (by APRS) with names.
+So you can watch on the map (alse with any browser) user position in real time as vessels (by AIS) or as aprs icons (by APRS) with names.

 To connect and send position to the server client must have unical name and password,